Alcohol and Other Drugs Counselor

 - Maintains current materials and knowledge in the area of alcohol and other drugs.

 - Assists participants with other case management and daily living skill needs.

 - Adheres to professional standards as outlined by governmental bodies, National Association of Social Workers (NASW), private funding sources, Organization plans and policies and Unit guidelines.
 Participates in periodic evaluative reviews and in-house and external staff training to ensure that he/she understands and continues to adhere to such standards.
 Initiates requests for assistance or guidance from Supervisor to address new issues or complex concepts affecting adherence to professional standards.

 Qualifications: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- < >May require staff to have an IL driver's license, good driving record and the use of a personal vehicle for work.
+- Other: May require staff to have an IL driver's license, good driving record and the use of a personal vehicle for work.